Visibility Simulator Examples

 See the next section on how to construct a sky model with pyradiosky.SkyModel.

-The beam models given to the beams parameter can be: i) a pyuvsim.BeamList object, ii) a pyuvdata.UVBeam, or iii) a list of pyuvsim.AnalyticBeam, including its subclasses.
+The beam models given to the beams parameter can be: i) a pyuvsim.BeamList object, ii) a pyuvdata.UVBeam, iii) a list of pyuvsim.AnalyticBeam (including its subclasses), or iv) BeamInterface objects.
+Regardless of input type, ModelData stores beam models as BeamInterface objects in a BeamList.

 Example 5: Manaully initialize a ModelData object with PolyBeam